turingschool/career-development-curriculum/module_one/agile_practices_and_leadership.md

 Let's start with some ideas that translate well to single stories.

-*Imagine* we've prototyped a small to-do list app.
+In this example, you've prototyped a small to-do list app.
 It just allows the user to create to-dos.
 And it only supports a single user.

-**You Do:**
-Start on your own and draft one story for *each* of the following:
+As a group, draft one story for *each* of the following:

 *   Checking the box for a to-do moves it to the completed list
 *   The top of the todo list has a count of the number to todos which updates when I add a new one
 *   Clicking trash on a to-do pops up a confirm/cancel dialog

-Then, **Turn & Talk** to share your results.
+3 different groups share out for each example.

-### Where to Go From Here: Project Management Tools (Jeff)
+### Where to Go From Here: Project Management Tools
 * Start using a project management tool, like Waffle
 * Turn your requirements into stories following the above template
 * Prioritize stories and schedule sprints (even just 2-3 days)